rosflight/rosflight_docs/docs/user-guide/hardware-setup.md

 ## Parts List

 To use ROSflight to its full potential, you will need the following system components.
 Some components are mounted on your MAV (Miniature Aerial Vehicle), while others are on the ground.
-ROSflight supports both multirotor and fixed-wing vehicles.
+ROSflight supports both multirotor and fixed-wing vehicle types.

 *Mounted on the MAV*